 This Web site presents a complete solution to the many problems associated with the delivery of healthcare, a solution with several notable achievements.
 One of the most important is eliminating or significantly mitigating virtually every major healthcare cost-driver.
 For example, our solution eliminates the third-party payer problem (patients largely shielded from the true cost of their medical choices), unnecessary treatments and even defensive medicine (doctors ordering excessive tests to minimize their risk of a malpractice suit).
 We consider 22 of the worst cost-drivers and prove their elimination or reduction.
-The combined cost-savings are at least 40 percent of the cost of hospitals, doctors and clinical laboratories, retail prescription drugs and administrative costs.
+The savings from these 22 cost-drivers could drive down hospital, physician and clinical laboratory costs by at least 50% combined, retail prescription drug costs by at least 40% and administrative costs by at least 25%.

-In addition to bending the cost curve down sharply, our solution includes a major advance in measuring and promoting healthcare quality.
+In addition to solving the healthcare cost problem, our solution includes a major advance in measuring and promoting healthcare quality.
 We have developed a methodology for measuring the unbiased, risk-adjusted outcomes of patients by diagnosis and by individual provider.
-This means we can compare how well patients with a given medical condition and prognosis recover under the care of different doctors.
-Our process for collecting and processing the required information is streamlined and automated, so we can readily include in our database every non-routine medical episode of every member of our health plan.
+This means we can compare how well patients with a given medical condition and prognosis have recovered under the care of different doctors.
+Our process for collecting and processing the required information is streamlined and automated, so we can readily include in our database the outcome for every non-routine medical episode for every member of this health plan.

-When we process claims that doctors submit to us for reimbursement, we extract the prices they charge.
-By combining doctors' prices with their outcomes, we can measure the value that each patient receives: i.e., the outcome per dollar spent.
-Another important result of our approach: virtually every provider's financial interest is perfectly aligned with the value expected by each of his well-informed patients.
-Doctors whose patients do well will prosper under our system; if their patients don't do well, they'll not prosper.
+When doctors submit to us their claims for reimbursement, we extract the prices they are charging and store them for future use.
+By combining doctors' prices with their expected outcomes, we can assist members in assessing the value of the treatments that they are being offered: i.e., the expected outcome per dollar spent.
+Another important result of our approach: virtually every provider's financial interest is aligned with his well-informed patientsí interest in obtaining a good outcome, because doctorsí incomes track their outcomes.
+Doctors whose patients do well will prosper under this system; if their patients don't do well, they most likely will not prosper.

-Under our solution, members are better informed than under any other health plan.
-We present in a unique, personalized document called The Doctor Shopper [Side 1; Side 2] the prices, outcomes and credentials of several doctors who offer the treatments the patient requires.
-Then we hand The Doctor Shopper to the patient immediately before she needs to select a doctor for her treatment.
-However, before explaining how we are able to accomplish this, we note a very powerful feature of The Doctor Shopper: the Value Chart.
+Under this solution, members are better informed than under any other health plan.
+We present in a unique, personalized document called The Doctor Shopper Side 1; Side 2 the prices, outcomes and credentials of several doctors who offer the treatment the patient requires.
+If the patientís treatment is urgent, The Doctor Shopper can be printed and handed to the patient before she leaves the diagnostic facility.
+However, if her treatment is not urgent, there likely will be adequate time to circulate the patientís anonymous electronic health records to the bidders, respond to their written questions and perehaps even hold a bidders conference conducted to respond to the bidders' questions.Before explaining how we are able to deliver The Doctor Shopper to the patient so quickly, we note a very powerful feature of The Doctor Shopper: the Powerful Value Chart.

 The Value Chart combines the prices with the outcomes information for each of several doctors and presents this information in a way that makes it very easy for patients to identify the doctors and hospitals offering the best treatment values.
 It is patients reviewing their Value Charts that compels doctors to compete vigorously for these patients with low prices and good outcomes.
 This competition is what eliminates or curtails most of the cost-drivers and increases healthcare quality.